 The thesaurus is meant to be used as part of a documentation system.
 We recognise the value of the CIDOC-CRM in the documentation of cultural heritage.
 For this reason we have chosen our top concepts to match CIDOC-CRM entities so that their narrower concept hierarchies can be used as E55 Type for these entities in a documentation system.
 However, using a CRM compatible documentation system is not required.

 To avoid link rot each concept has a so-called persistent URI provided by w3id.org which currently redirects to the corresponding concepts in the Language of Bindings website hosted under the Ligatus domain name.
 This means that in the future the LoB website can move to another domain without affecting any records produced based on these links.
 The redirection is with code 303 as recommended here.

 LoB as a service

-The LoB website offers a lookup service through these links:
+The LoB website also offers a legacy lookup service (with less complete records) through these links:

 - For a JSON representation: http://www.ligatus.org.uk/lob/api/views/search_service.json

 - For an XML representation: http://www.ligatus.org.uk/lob/api/views/search_service.xml

 The parameters passed to these pages can be: